ansible/ansible/docs/docsite/rst/roadmap/COLLECTIONS_3_0.rst

 .. note::

-    Ansible its switching from its traditional versioning scheme to `semantic versioning <https://semver.org/>`_ for this release.
-So the version will be 3.0.0 instead of 2.11.0.
+    Ansible is switching from its traditional versioning scheme to `semantic versioning <https://semver.org/>`_ for this release.
+So this version is 3.0.0 instead of 2.11.0.